OpenTermsArchive/engine/README.md

 Check that all declarations are readable by the engine.

-Allows for a much faster check of declarations, but does not check that the documents are actually accessible.
+Allows for a much faster check of declarations, but does not check that the terms are actually accessible.

 If one or several `<service_id>` are provided, check only those services.